 Age Group Account Balances

 55 to 64 \$408,420

 65 to 74 \$426,070

 75 and over \$357,920

-65 to 74 \$426,070

-75 and over \$357,920

-To protect older Kansans from financial exploitation, laws and policies must address this growing social problem.
-We appreciate legislation that instigates penalties, including restoration, to protect older adults and their future.
-We support HB 2562 because it is important for older Kansans' investments to be protected.
+To protect older Kansans from financial exploitation, laws and policies must be enacted to eliminate this growing social problem.
+We appreciate legislation that authorizes penalties and restoration to protect older adults and their future.
+We support HB 2562 because it is important for older Kansans to be protected.